 Be careful – some devices are not authorised for use or even prohibited in Australia

 It pays to be careful about devices you purchase and use in Australia to boost mobile coverage.
-There are websites that advertise devices that promise to help boost mobile coverage – but these devices are not authorised for use in Australia and in some cases are illegal.
+There are websites that advertise devices that promise to help boost mobile coverage – including boosters and repeaters – but these devices are not authorised for use in Australia and in some cases are illegal.
 The reason these devices are prohibited is that they can cause significant interference with mobile networks and prevent other mobile users from accessing the network which can have serious consequences if somebody is unable to make a Triple Zero call.
-If you need help with coverage, talk to your mobile service provider as they will be able to tell you about safe and legal ways to boost your coverage.
+If you need help with coverage, talk to your mobile service provider as they will be able to tell you about safe and legal ways you can optimise your mobile reception.

 TV antennas with masthead and distribution amplifiers